Danielhector055/north-ui-assessment/README.md

 1. Environment Variables: API keys are stored in `.env` files (not committed to version control)
 2. Client-side Security: API keys are only exposed to the client when necessary
 3. Server-side Validation: All API requests are validated before processing
-4. Rate Limiting: Implemented to prevent abuse of API endpoints

 ## 🚀 Running the Application